takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 - The reference frame is fixed to ECEF and cannot be configured.

-- The aerial perspective (specifically the in-scatter term) includes a [workaround for the horizon artifact](https://github.com/ebruneton/precomputed_atmospheric_scattering/pull/32#issuecomment-480523982), but due to finite floating-point precision, this artifact cannot be removed completely.
+- The aerial perspective (specifically the inscatter term) includes a [workaround for the horizon artifact](https://github.com/ebruneton/precomputed_atmospheric_scattering/pull/32#issuecomment-480523982), but due to finite floating-point precision, this artifact cannot be removed completely.

 - Volumetric light shaft is not implemented as they requires ray tracing.
 You may notice scattered light is not occluded by scene objects.